ServBay Web Server Troubleshooting Guide

 orunix:/path/to/php-fpm.sock

-). - PHP-FPM Status: Make sure the corresponding PHP version and PHP-FPM service are running in ServBay.
+). - PHP-FPM status: Confirm the relevant PHP version and PHP-FPM services are running in ServBay.

 reverse_proxy